 - Avoid making passive-aggressive comments and try not to leap to conclusions when things seem off.

 - Ask questions, but don’t make accusations.

 - Hold your partner accountable if they skip a meeting or failed to let you know they’d be working late, but give them a chance to explain.
 Don’t be afraid to lay down the law and take charge if their sobriety seems to be at risk; if you suspect they may be using, let them know they can’t come home under the influence and will be asked to leave if they do.

 - Most importantly, follow through on your rules.
-Not only do you want to avoid reinforcing bad behavior and starting the vicious cycle all over again, you want to provide the opportunity to win back your trust.
+Not only do you want to avoid reinforcing bad behavior and starting the vicious cycle all over again, but you also want to provide the opportunity to win back your trust.
 If your partner is constantly letting you down by not being where they said or not sticking to their sober routine, they aren’t giving you much reason to trust them to stay faithful.

 - Consider seeking your own counseling.
 The emotional repercussions of an affair are often too much for one person to bear on their own, and it can be difficult to get an unbiased opinion from loved ones.
 Even if you are already in couples counseling, you might realize there are things you want to say without your partner there — you might not know how to ask a certain question or fear making the situation even more painful.
 Just as your loved one must prioritize their sobriety, so you must prioritize healing from their betrayal.

 We’ve compiled a list of frequently asked questions to address issues regarding addiction and infidelity:

 Does alcohol cause infidelity?